Social security in Australia: JobSeeker Payment

 The JobSeeker rates are adjusted on 20 March and 20 September each year.
 As of September 2013, the basic JobSeeker rate for a single unemployed person without children was A$501 per fortnight.
-However, this basic rate does not include supplemental payments—including include Rent Assistance of up to A$121.00 per fortnight—and other supplements such as Pharmaceutical Allowance, Telephone Allowance, Remote Area Allowance, Training Supplement, and the Work for the Dole Supplement; which are paid depending on personal circumstances and activity.
+However, this basic rate does not include supplemental payments—including Rent Assistance of up to A$121.00 per fortnight—and other supplements such as Pharmaceutical Allowance, Telephone Allowance, Remote Area Allowance, Training Supplement, and the Work for the Dole Supplement, which are paid depending on personal circumstances and activity.
 Rates differ for married couples, registered relationships or de facto couples (including same-sex or opposite-sex couples) and persons with children.
 Despite significant increases in the cost of living, the increases to Newstart/JobSeeker have not kept pace with inflation.
 The initial income threshold has only risen from 1987's $60 to $62 in 2000.

 On 1 March 2010, the Australian Government introduced changes to Disability Employment Services (DES).
 Multiple existing programs were streamlined into two clearly distinct programs, making assessment and referral processes less complex.